dipusone/amiibo-maker/README.md

 # Amiibo Maker

-Full python implementation of an nfc amiibo dumper and writer.
+Full python3 implementation of an nfc amiibo dumper and writer.

 ### Prerequisites